kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-If the `volumeClaimUpdateStrategy` is already set to `InPlace` reenable the feature will kick off the update process immediately.
+If the `volumeClaimUpdatePolicy` is already set to `InPlace` reenable the feature will kick off the update process immediately.

 ###### Are there any tests for feature enablement/disablement?